BlutzerZ/chatbot-akademik/libs/lang-engine/README.md

 # lang_engine

+## Set up chroma directory

+1. Ask Lutfi for the chroma db directory.
+2. Put it at `/libs/lang-engine/chroma`

 ## Set up environment variables

 If you want to run the cli for lang_engine, you need to set up the environment variables.